Signals > Stories > Options

 Have new ideas for ways to take action by telling new stories about what's going on.

 Happy New Year!

-Now onto today’s article.
-This is an expanded version of one of my favourite cards from Innovation Tactics, which should be launching later this month.
-Watch out for a few more ideas from the deck here over the coming weeks.
+Today’s article is an expanded version of one of my favourite cards from Innovation Tactics, which should be launching later this year.
+Watch this space for more ideas from the deck.